Wendy Liebman: Career

 In 1984, after taking a class at the Cambridge Center for Adult Education, Liebman began performing stand-up comedy in the Boston area.

 In 1996, Liebman won the American Comedy Award for Female Stand-up Comedian of the Year.

-Liebman has appeared on The Tonight Show with Johnny Carson, The Larry Sanders Show on HBO, Dr. Katz - Professional Therapist, Jimmy Kimmel Live!, Late Show with David Letterman, Late Night with Jimmy Fallon and The Late Late Show with Craig Ferguson.
+Liebman has appeared on The Tonight Show with Johnny Carson, The Larry Sanders Show on HBO, Dr. Katz – Professional Therapist, Jimmy Kimmel Live!, Late Show with David Letterman, Late Night with Jimmy Fallon and The Late Late Show with Craig Ferguson.

 In November 2011, her Showtime special, Wendy Liebman: Taller On TV debuted.
 In May 2012, it was posted on her website as a $5 DRM-free download, then in 2014 it was released as an audio download.

 Liebman is the daughter-in-law of the late Robert B. Sherman.

 In 2014, Liebman and her husband were driving when they were struck by a drunk driver.
 The accident resulted in damage to seven cars and one fatality.
-The incident affected Liebman's standup career, and so the following year, to “get back out there in a big way” Liebman decided to be a contestant on season nine of America's Got Talent.
+The incident affected Liebman's standup career, and so the following year, to "get back out there in a big way" Liebman decided to be a contestant on season nine of America's Got Talent.
 On August 13, 2014, she was eliminated in the quarter-finals, but on August 15, 2014, judge Howard Stern picked Liebman as his wild card for the season, bringing her to the semi-finals.
 She was eliminated once more on the September 3 episode.

 Personal life

 Liebman is Jewish.
 Although she did not grow up with a strong Jewish identity, she developed a greater connection to her Judaism after reading The Complete Idiot's Guide to Jewish History and Culture.

 On April 12, 2003, Liebman married TV producer and writer Jeffrey Sherman, whose father and uncle (the Sherman Brothers) wrote film music for Walt Disney in the 1960s.
 Sherman has two sons from a previous marriage.

-In December 2015 Liebman moved from her rented home in Studio City into a house in the West Hills neighborhood of Los Angeles.